 You can read the full report here.

-Today, at the premises of the National Audit Office, a working roundtable was held with Civil Society Organizations where the National Audit Office Strategic Plan 2018-2021 was presented and ...
+Today, at the premises of the National Audit Office, a working roundtable was held with Civil Society Organizations where the National Audit Office Strategic Plan 2018-2021 was presented and possible ...

 A training for judges of the sixth generation recently appointed by the President of the Country was organized today in the National Audit Office.
 On this occasion, the Auditor General, Besnik Osmani, ...